jyanglab/jyanglab.github.io/jc.md

 ## 2019

+Our Q.U.I.T. will be changed to [Computational Genomics Workshop](https://jyanglab.com/JYang-Lab-tutorial/) during the summer!

 ### May

 - **05-10-2019**: The genetic architecture of teosinte catalyzed and constrained maize domestication.
 [C-J Yang et al., 2019](https://www.pnas.org/content/116/12/5643)